solana-foundation/developer-content/content/courses/native-onchain-development/hello-world-program.md

 `Result` is a standard library type representing two discrete outcomes: success (`Ok`) or failure (`Err`).
-We'll discuss enums more in a future lesson, but you'll see `Ok` used later in this lesson, so it’s important to cover the basics.
+We'll discuss enums more in a future lesson, but you'll see `Ok` used later in this lesson, so it's important to cover the basics.

-When using `Ok` or `Err`, you must include a value, the type of which is determined by the code’s context.
+When using `Ok` or `Err`, you must include a value, the type of which is determined by the code's context.
 For example, a function that requires a return value of type `Result<String, i64>` can either return `Ok` with an embedded string value or `Err` with an embedded integer.
 In this example, the integer is an error code that can be used to handle the error appropriately.